statamic/docs/content/collections/tags/user-forgot_password_form.md

     description: An array of validation errors.
 id: 3e69f12e-72ac-4f1a-9847-fa08d651e750
 ---
-## The form {#form}
+## Example

+Let's build a basic "I forgot my password" form for your frontend.

-Here's a basic forgot password form.
-A user will enter their username, and an email will be sent to the corresponding email address.
-Since we don't set a `redirect` parameter, the user will come right back here after submitting, where the `email_sent` condition will kick in and they will be shown a success message.
+A user will enter their email address in the form and upon submitting, an email will be sent with a link to create a new password.
+Unless you set a `redirect` parameter, the user will be redirected back to the same page after submitting, and the `email_sent` condition will will allow you to show a success message.

 ```
 {{ user:forgot_password_form reset_url="/reset-password" }}

     {{ if email_sent }}
         <p>Email sent!</p>
     {{ else }}

         {{ if errors }}